luizbgomide/sovereign/index.md

 - Clarify language on spell prep and casting
 - Use numbers and ft instead of spelling it out.
 - Use more common terms instead of Delver
+- Add an intro, toc, and summary for the rules chapter.

 #### 2024-09-07
 - Update the equipment list to include everything in the suggested uses